josephhilby/HackPlusPlus/docs/00_root.md

 # Hack++ Reference

-## What is a computer or program?
-This section provides a structural overview of the complete Hack++ hardware and software stack, from primitive logic gates, to components, to subsystems, to fully programmable computer system and supporting software toolchain.
+This section provides a structural overview of the complete Hack++ hardware and software stack, from primitive logic gates, to components, to subsystems, to fully programmable computer system, and supporting software toolchain.
 Each layer is constructed strictly from the layer beneath it, forming a continuous abstraction ladder that incrementally builds a working machine.

+## What is a computer?

 **The core of a computer** can be best understood as five cooperating subsystems...